 Expect Boaz and Tali Weinstein — when they’re not busy making life miserable for JPMorgan and Brooklyn gangsters, respectively — to undertake a massive renovation and redecoration effort.
-The pictures below show what a more modern apartment in 907 Fifth Avenue can look like.
-Here’s a kitchen in the building (click to enlarge):
+The pictures below show what a more modern apartment in the building can look like (click to enlarge):

 And here’s a foyer: